FofanovLab/mtsv_tools/README.md

 See the help message for other options.

-### readprep
+### Readprep

-mtsv assumes that unidentified read fragments/sequences (referred to as "query reads") come in FASTA format and are of uniform length within a given query file.
-Often one needs to run some quality-control processes and combine several files.
-If you have a variety of FASTQ files to combine and QC, run `mtsv-readprep`.
+When classifying metagenomic sequences, MTSv uses the MG-index to narrow down reference sequence locations that are most likely to contain a match.
+To accomplish this, MTSv uses a q-gram filtering algorithm which requires a reference region to meet a minimum number of exact seed matches before a full alignment is attempted.
+To ensure that the q-gram filter parameters (and alignment cutoffs) have a consistent meaning, MTSv first requires that all reads have the same length.
+The `mtsv-readprep` command offers several options for truncating or fragmenting the reads into equal length queries.
+This command will also deduplicate the queries to make the assignment more efficient and output them as a FASTA file.
 For the full list of configurations, see the help message:

 ~~~
 $ mtsv-readprep --help
+Read fragment quality control and homogenization tool (FASTQ -> FASTA).

+USAGE:
+    mtsv-readprep [FLAGS] [OPTIONS] <FASTQ>... --out <FASTA> <--lcd|--lcdqual|--segment <SEGMENT>>

+FLAGS:
+        --lcd        Enable LCD trim mode (takes first N bases of each read, where N = shortest read length in FASTQ
+                     files).
+        --lcdqual    Enable LCDQ trim mode (takes highest quality N bases of each read, where N = shortest read length
+                     in FASTQ files).
+    -v               Include this flag to trigger debug-level logging.
+    -h, --help       Prints help information
+    -V, --version    Prints version information

+OPTIONS:
+        --adapters <ADAPTER_FILE>                  Path to file containing adapters, one per line.
+        --adapter-tolerance <ADAPTER_TOLERANCE>    Number of adapter characters to tolerate at start of reads.
+    -o, --out <FASTA>                              Path to desired output FASTA file.
+    -t, --threads <NUM_THREADS>                    Number of worker threads to spawn. [default: 4]
+        --quality_min <QUALITY_MIN>                Minimum FASTQ quality to tolerate per base.
+        --quality_threshold <QUALITY_THRESHOLD>    Maximum number of bases below minimum quality to tolerate per read.
+        --segment <SEGMENT>
+            Enable SEG trim mode (takes subsequent N length subsequences of each read).

+ARGS:
+    <FASTQ>...
+Path(s) to FASTQ files to QC and collapse.
 ~~~

-This will write reads with headers in the format `R_COUNT1_COUNT2_COUNT3` and so on, where each count corresponds to the number of times that read was found in each FASTQ file, in the order they were passed as arguments.
+Multiple FASTQ files can be passed at once and this command will write FASTA queries with headers in the format `R_COUNT1_COUNT2_COUNT3`, where each count corresponds to the number of times that query was found in each FASTQ file, in the order they were passed as arguments.

 ### Binning queries

-Now that you have the indices mtsv needs, and have prepared the query reads, run `mtsv-binner` on each index chunk.
-In this example, 3 SNPs are tolerated in matches, and 8 threads are used for processing:
+The `mtsv-binner` assignes the queries to reference sequences in each MG-index.
+It will begin by extracting overlapping substrings (seeds) of the same size (`--seed-size`) with certain offsets (`--seed-gap`) from each query sequence and its reverse complement.
+It then uses the MG-index to search for exact, ungapped matches for each seed.
+The seed matches are sorted by location and grouped into candidate regions using specified windows.
+The number of hits per candidate is tallied and any candidate that does not meet the minimum number of seed hits (`--min-seeds`) is filtered out.
+The remaining candidate positions are sorted in descending order by the number of seed hits so that the most promising regions are evaluated first.

+For each candidate region, MTSv extracts the corresponding range from the reference sequence and looks up the TaxID associated with the region in the MG-index.
+If the current query has already been sucessfully aligned to the TaxID associated with the candidate region, no additional alignment is attempted, and the next candidate region is checked.
+Otherwise an SIMD-accelerated Smith-Waterman alignment is performed between the extracted reference sequence and the query sequence (using a scoring of 1 for matches and -1 for mismatches, gap opening, and gap extension).
+If the alignment score is sufficiently high, there is one final check to determine if the edit distance is less than or equal to the user-specified edit distance cutoff (`--edits`).
+If the alignment is considered successful, then no further alignments are attempted for that query against the same TaxID.
+Skipping all additional alignments to a TaxID avoids many expensive operations and reduces computation time.

 ~~~
 $ mtsv-binner --edits 3 --threads 8 \